Railroad Gin: 1968–1971: early years

-1972–1977: The late years
+1972–1977: later years

 By 1973 the line-up consisted of Gary Evans, Peter Evans, Jansons, Lloyd, Shields, Stone and Bob Brown.
 They were signed to Polydor Records and recorded their debut album, A Matter of Time (1974).
 Australian musicologist, Ian McFarlane, described how it, "featured a mixture of Shocking Blue, Jethro Tull and Steely Dan elements with its hard guitar/flute-driven sound."
 Its title track was issued as a single in June 1974, and reached No.1 on the local Brisbane charts.
 It was co-written by Lloyd and Stone.
 For the album, seven of nine tracks were written or co-written by Stone.
 Gary Evans (no relation to Peter) replaced Trevor Fielding on drums.

 Two highlights from this period were their concerts in the Brisbane Botanic Gardens which drew record crowds and a Rock Mass performed at Brisbane's St John's Cathedral with the Queensland Youth Orchestra.

 In May 1974 they supported Suzi Quatro's performance at Brisbane's Festival Hall.
 In August of the following year Lloyd left to pursue her solo career and was replaced on lead vocals by Judee Ford (ex-Tramway).
 The group undertook a tour of eastern capital cities and Adelaide.
 In December 1975 Jansons left and was replaced on bass guitar by Jim Dickson.
 The group's second album, Journey's End, appeared in October 1976, which McFarlane felt, "followed the formula set by the debut, but with a lighter, more polished Adult Oriented Rock (AOR) sound (somewhere between Chicago, Styx and Fleetwood Mac)."

 Late in 1976 Roger Murray was on bass guitar and Col Wilson was on drums.
 Stone left the band early in the next year and they disbanded shortly after.
 McFarlane observed, "[they] made an impact with its sweaty, full-tilt gigs and a commercial blend of soul, brassy R&B; and percussion-driven hard rock."
 Stone formed a duo, Moscos and Stone, with Peter Moscos, which released a self-titled album in 1979.
 Stone later turned to soundtrack music for TV and films, including The Flying Doctors (from 1986).
 In the 1990s he relocated to Los Angeles.
 Founding member Phil Shields died in May 2006.
 Carol Lloyd died in February 2017 of interstitial pulmonary fibrosis and chronic obstructive pulmonary disease, aged 68.